Problems We Found With Milwaukee's Drinking Water

 Analies Dyjak | Policy Nerd

-For Hydroviv’s assessment of Milwaukee, Wisconsin’s drinking water, we collected water quality test data from the city and the U.S. Environmental Protection Agency.
+For Hydroviv’s assessment of the city of Milwaukee, Wisconsin’s drinking water, we collected water quality test data from the city and the U.S. Environmental Protection Agency.
 We cross referenced their water quality data with toxicity studies in scientific and medical literature.
 The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Milwaukee’s drinking water.

 Where Does Milwaukee Source Its Drinking Water?